 Method 5: Using the Official Chrome Clean-Up Tool

-The official Google Chrome Cleanup Tool scans and removes software that may cause errors with chrome such as unknown crashes, unusual toolbars, random start-up pages, unexpected ads you can’t close, or the Err_SSL_Version_Or_Cipher_Mismatch error.
-You can download the tool for here.
+The official Google Chrome Cleanup Tool scans and removes software that may cause errors with Chrome, such as unknown crashes, unusual toolbars, random start-up pages, unexpected ads you can’t close, or the Err_SSL_Version_Or_Cipher_Mismatch error.
+You can download the tool here.

 Method 6: Updating Chrome and Database

 Google Chrome is an application that can boast an active community and developers group.
-As such, there are plenty of fixes and patches that are released on a constant basis.
+As such, plenty of fixes and patches are released constantly.
 To make sure your Chrome is updated: